awsdocs/amazon-ses-developer-guide/doc-source/sending-email-list-management.md

    }
    ```

-   The FilteredStatus shows the subscription status for which you want to filter, which is either `OPT_IN` or `OPT_OUT`\.
+   The `FilteredStatus` shows the subscription status for which you want to filter, which is either `OPT_IN` or `OPT_OUT`\.

-   The TopicFilter is an optional filter which specifies which topic you want results for, and in the example above, that is "Cycling\."
+   The `TopicFilter` is an optional filter which specifies which topic you want results for, and in the example above, that is "*Cycling*\."

-   UseDefaultIfPreferenceUnavailable can have a value of `true` or `false`\.
+   `UseDefaultIfPreferenceUnavailable` can have a value of `true` or `false`\.
 If `true`, the topic default preference will be used if the contact doesn’t have any explicit preference for a topic\.
 If `false`, only contacts with an explicitly set preference are considered for filtering\.

-1. After listing the contacts in your list using the above [ListContacts](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListContacts.html) operation, use the SendEmail operation to send emails to each of your contacts\.
-When using the [SendEmail](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_SendEmail.html) operation, you can specify ListManagementOptions to enable Amazon SES to add unsubscribe links to your email\.
-For more information, see [Using subscription management](sending-email-subscription-management.md)\.
+1. **Send mail with `ListManagementOptions` enabled** – After listing the contacts in your list using the above [https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListContacts.html](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListContacts.html) operation, you can use the [https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_SendEmail.html](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_SendEmail.html) operation to send emails to each of your contacts by utilizing the [https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListManagementOptions.html](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListManagementOptions.html) header to specify your contact list and topic name\.

-   If you include ListManagementOptions in your SendEmail request to a recipient email address that is not on your contact list, then a contact will be created on your list automatically\.

-   Amazon SES will bounce an email if it is sent to an unsubscribed contact on your contact list, which means you won’t need to update your SendEmail requests to avoid sending to contacts who have unsubscribed\.

-   To use the SendEmail operation, include the contactListName and topicName to which the email belongs, as follows\.
-The topicName is optional\.
+   To use `ListManagementOptions` with the `SendEmail` operation, include the [https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListManagementOptions.html](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListManagementOptions.html) and [https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListManagementOptions.html](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListManagementOptions.html) to which the email belongs \(the `topicName` is optional\):

    ```
    ListManagementOptions: